RTMecha/BetterLegacy/snapshots.md

-﻿# ???
+﻿# 1.7.0 [June 15, 2025]

 ## Features
 ### Story
-- All cutscenes are now at a pre-polish state.
+- Story is in a fully playable and enjoyable (possibly? hopefully?) state.
 - You can now view cutscenes of levels you've beaten.
 - Challenge mode and game settings can be used after you SS rank a level in the story mode.
 - Added some attacks to some levels.